 For decades we’ve had the boom and bust in our industry, that goes with the ebb and flow of the price of oil.
 Yikes, we’re in another crisis!

 The drilling and production of unconventional wells, the availability of funding, longer laterals and bigger frac jobs has resulted in North American operators chasing production with the drill bit, at $10 million dollars per well.
 That’s great in a greater than $45/barrel cost environment.

 As Warren Buffet says ‘It’s only when the tide goes out that you learn who has been swimming naked’.

 We are currently in such a moment in our industry.
 How can we learn from this?

 When oil prices are low it’s more important than ever that we optimize the way our wells are produced.
-How can we “double down" to ensure that our wells are produced efficiently at the lowest cost of operation?
-This article summarizes how you can do that now and for the long term.
+Learn how we can "double down" to ensure that our wells are produced efficiently at the lowest cost of operation.